-Face covering requirements on Michigan Tech's campus are variable depending on the University's current Health and Safety Level and whether you are fully vaccinated.
-Guidelines for vaccinated and unvaccinated individuals are listed below, and can also be seen in the Health and Safety Levels table included in Michigan Tech's Health and Safety Levels Protocol.
+Face covering requirements on Michigan Tech's campus are variable depending on the University's current Health and Safety Level.
+Guidelines can be found in the Health and Safety Levels table included in Michigan Tech's Health and Safety Levels Protocol.

 Michigan Tech strongly encourages individuals to provide their own personal face coverings in alignment with Centers for Disease Control and Prevention (CDC) guidance.

 Populations exempt from face covering requirements are listed under Section 7 of the State of Michigan’s May 15, 2021 Gatherings and Face Mask Order.

 Anyone who feels they may need an accommodation can request one.
 Students should contact Student Disability Services at firstname.lastname@example.org.
 Employees can contact the Michigan Tech ADA Coordinator at email@example.com.

 Michigan Tech will supply face coverings for employees who choose not to utilize their own.
 Employees who need a face covering should contact the Department of Public Safety and Police Services at 906-487-2216.

 Wash your hands or use hand sanitizer prior to handling the face covering, and avoid touching the front of it as you put it on.
 Place the top of the face covering over your nose and the bottom under your chin.
 Adjust the face covering so the nose wire fits snugly against your nose (where applicable).
 Tie the straps behind your head and neck or loop them around your ears.
 Wash or sanitize your hands after putting on your face covering.

 When Taking Off a Face Covering